pipoe2h/nutanix-nke/thanos/README.md

-# Tutorial: Monitoring with Thanos and Nutanix Objects
+# Tutorial: Monitoring with Prometheus, Thanos and Nutanix Objects

 ---
 **NOTE**